Husband sentenced for wife’s murder - www.lokmattimes.com

 Justice for Mamata after 5 years

 The police acted swiftly, gathering forensic evidence and witness testimonies.
 The investigation, led by PSI Viththal Chaskar, culminated in the conviction of Lokhande.
 After five long years, Mamata’s family finally received justice, with the court’s verdict serving as a painful reminder of the consequences of suspicion and domestic discord.
-Vaijapur Court Judge Upadhyay sentenced Anand Suresh Lokhande to life imprisonment and a fine of Rs 300 on Monday.
-Public Prosecutor N.S.
-Jagatap, with support from Court Prosecutor SFO Datt Gawli, ensured that the case was presented robustly in court.
-Senior Police Inspector Rameshwar Gade provided valuable guidance throughout the trial.Open in app
+Vaijapur Court Judge Upadhyay sentenced Anand Suresh Lokhande to life imprisonment and fine on Monday.
+Public prosecutor N.S.
+Jagatap, with support from court prosecutor SFO Datt Gawli, ensured that the case was presented robustly in court.
+Senior PI Rameshwar Gade provided valuable guidance throughout the trial.Open in app